Back to home

 5. Template and batch

 Save prompt + ratio + duration + model notes.
-Reuse for SKU variants or weekly content—see Social Media Batch Creative.
+Reuse for SKU variants—see Social Media Batch Creative.

 Prompt Structure for Better Videos